any-tdf/stdf/doc/components/skeleton/guide_en.md

+> Skeleton uses the icon ri-image-fill, ri-movie-2-fill, ri-code-box-fill,ri-qr-code-fill, ri-barcode-fill, please ensure that the symbol.svg file in your project includes these icons.
+For details, please refer to [STDF-Guide-Icon](https://stdf.design/#/guide/icon).

 ## Explanation

 1. The Skeleton component is not a mandatory component, but it can optimize the visual effect during the page loading process, thereby effectively improving the user experience.